 The Big Bang Theory describes the early history of the universe that began approximately 13.8 billion years ago.
 At which time, the universe was merely a bubble-like point in time and space called a singularity.
-This unbelievably hot, dense point encompassed all the

-Everything has a beginning, but have matter and energy that would come to form everything we observe today.
+This unbelievably hot, dense point encompassed all the matter and energy that would come to form everything we observe today.
 When the singularity exploded due to changes in energy, the universe began to expand rapidly-and it has been expanding ever since!